aria-ml/dataeval/docs/source/notebooks/h2_measure_ic_feasibility.md

 ### What you will need

-1. A set of image [embeddings](../concepts/Embeddings.md) and their corresponding class labels.
+1. A set of image {term}`embeddings <Embeddings>` and their corresponding class labels.
 This requires training an autoencoder to compress the images.
 1. A Python environment with the following packages installed:
    - `dataeval`